cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 You will get a key that looks like: `12314-d34463a182fede4f4d7e140f1841bcf2`

-Use it to register your system or to [convert CentOS server to CloudLinux]() server.
+Use it to register your system or to convert CentOS server to CloudLinux OS Shared server.

 ### License activation

-To register your **CloudLinux OS 6/7** server with CloudLinux Network using activation key, run the following command:
+To register your **CloudLinux OS Shared 6/7** server with CloudLinux Network using activation key, run the following command:

 <div class="notranslate">